shravya-nallamilli/CFG-data-project/README.md

 - **Data Visualisation**: This project enhanced my skills in data visualisation, and further developed my ability to communicate complex data trends effectively to non-technical stakeholders despite the challenges posed by incomplete data.

 ### Future Work
-As a group, we plan to:
+For completeness, future efforts should focus on:
-- **Seek Additional Data**: Look for the missing precipitation data to complete our analysis.
+-**Seeking Additional Data**: Identifying and acquiring the missing precipitation data from alternative sources.
-- **Refine Visualisations**: Improve the way we handle and display incomplete data, possibly by using different markers or annotations.
+-**Improving Visualisations**: Enhancing how incomplete data is presented, possibly by using different markers or annotations to clearly indicate where data is missing.

 ### Acknowledgements
 I would like to acknowledge the efforts of my team members who handled data cleaning and other crucial aspects of this project.
 Their work was integral to the success of our analysis.